blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Sacrifice (3rd)
 Casting time: 10 minutes
 Range: Self
-Components: V, S, M(an object, which is consumed by the spell)
 Duration: Instantaneous
 You destroy an object of great value and please your deity, gaining peity.
 The amount of peity depends on the object.